lilyosah/tech-knowledgebase/Human-Computer-Interaction/Survey Analysis.md

 Users should not have to wonder whether different words, situations, or actions mean the same thing
 - UI should be predictable and learnable

-Internal consistency: consistency within a products
+==Internal consistency:== consistency within a companies products ==External consistency:== maintaining established conventions for UI in your industry or in general

+#### 5. Error Prevention

+Better than good error messages is preventing errors from occurring in the first place